zack/citibike/README.md

 Feel free to open an issue on GitHub or email me about it at zack@citibikedata.nyc.

-## I think I found a missing dock, or something else looks weird
+## I think I found a missing station, or something else looks weird

 I'll be blunt: Citi Bike's data is pretty messy.
-Sometimes they move docks and/or change names, which makes the data look kind of weird, but there's not really anything I can do about that.
+Sometimes they move stations and/or change names, which makes the data look kind of weird, but there's not really anything I can do about that.
 I also sometimes have to drop trips (a tiny fraction of a percent of trips) because the row is malformed.
 If you think you've found something really wrong, or you're just not sure, feel free to open an issue on GitHub or send me an email at zack@citibikedata.nyc.

-Oh, and I don't include docks in New Jersey or Canada.
+Oh, and I don't include stations in New Jersey or Canada.

 # Local Setup